Things you must-do after every mock CAT you take

-The CAT 2016 pattern is akin to taking three one hour sectional tests one after the other and hence it is highly advisable to take the sectional tests regularly along with Mock CATs.
+The CAT 2016 pattern was akin to taking three, one hour sectional tests one after the other and hence it is highly advisable to take the sectional tests regularly along with Mock CATs.
 Most students take this advice seriously and focus on writing the Mocks & sectional tests regularly.
-Some students go to the extent of a taking a Mock CAT every.
+Some students go to the extent of a taking a Mock CAT every week.
 However, after the paper, many students check their scores and move on to the next paper – this defeats the purpose of taking a test.
-To understand how the Mock CATs should be handled we need to first understand the purpose of Mock CATs.
+To understand how the Mock CATs should be handled, we need to first understand the purpose of Mock CATs.

-A Mock CAT is similar to a thermometer – it tells you your current situation and highlights the areas where you need to take corrective action.
-Just as checking your temperature every couple of hours without taking corrective action will be of no use, taking a Mock CAT without analyzing the paper and identifying the corrective action for the desired output is a waste of time.
+A Mock CAT tests your preparations, it tells you your current situation, your strengths and highlights the areas where you need to take corrective action.
+Just as checking your temperature, when suffering with fever, every couple of hours without taking corrective action will be of no use, taking a Mock CAT without analyzing the paper and identifying the corrective action for the desired output is a waste of time.

 After you have taken the paper and checked your score, the real work starts.
-Go through all the questions and solve them again.
+You need to go through all the questions and solve them again.
+To make it simple, I have given section-wise post Mock activities.
+Have a look…

 - Solve the question again and compare your solution with the one given in the solution booklet or the video analysis.